-44. Under the Equal Protection Clause of the Fourteenth Amendment to the United States Constitution, and Article I, Section 2 of the Illinois Constitution, Plaintiff has a right to equal protection under the law.

-45. A classification that burdens a fundamental right, such as the rights to free speech and association, must be narrowly tailored to serve a compelling state interest.
+- 52. The allegations contained in all preceding paragraphs are incorporated herein by reference. - 53.
+Under the Equal Protection Clause of the Fourteenth Amendment to the United States Constitution, and Article I, Section 2 of the Illinois Constitution, Plaintiffs have a right to equal protection under the law. - 54.
+A classification that burdens a fundamental right, such as the rights to free speech and association, must be narrowly tailored to serve a compelling state interest.
 Plyler v.
-Doe, 457 U.S. 202, 217-18 (1982).

-46. The Code treats Plaintiff and others seeking to advertise in transportation network vehicles differently from people seeking to advertise in similarly situated vehicles - taxicabs - by prohibiting commercial advertising on and inside ridesharing vehicles, while permitting advertising in the interior and on the exterior of taxicabs.
+Doe, 457 U.S. 202, 217-18 (1982). - 55.
+The Code treats Plaintiffs and others seeking to advertise in transportation network vehicles differently from people seeking to advertise in similarly situated vehicles taxicabs by prohibiting commercial advertising on and inside ridesharing vehicles, while permitting advertising in the interior and on the exterior of taxicabs.
 See Chi.
 Mun.
 Code 9-115-130; 9-112-410(b).

-47. The City does not possess a compelling, important, or even rational justification for prohibiting commercial advertisements on and inside ridesharing vehicles while allowing such advertisements on and inside taxicabs.

-48. No difference between the services provided by ridesharing vehicles and the services provided by taxicabs, or between the other regulations to which ridesharing vehicles are subject and the regulations to which taxicabs are subject, justifies banning commercial advertisements in ridesharing vehicles while allowing them in taxicabs.

-49. In addition and in the alternative, the Code treats Plaintiff and others seeking to advertise in transportation network vehicles differently from people seeking to advertise in similarly situated vehicles - specifically, ordinary passenger vehicles - by prohibiting commercial advertising on and inside ridesharing vehicles but not on and inside ordinary passenger vehicles.
+- 56. The City does not possess a compelling, important, or even rational justification for prohibiting commercial advertisements on and inside ridesharing vehicles while allowing such advertisements on and inside taxicabs. - 57.
+No difference between the services provided by ridesharing vehicles and the services provided by taxicabs, or between the other regulations to which ridesharing vehicles are subject and the regulations to which taxicabs are subject, justifies banning commercial advertisements in ridesharing vehicles while allowing them in taxicabs. - 58.
+In addition and in the alternative, the Code treats Plaintiffs and others seeking to advertise in transportation network vehicles differently from people seeking to advertise in similarly situated vehicles specifically, ordinary passenger vehicles by prohibiting commercial advertising on and inside ridesharing vehicles but not on and inside ordinary passenger vehicles. - 59.
+The City does not possess a compelling, important, or even rational justification for prohibiting commercial advertisements on and inside ridesharing vehicles while allowing such advertisements on and inside ordinary passenger vehicles. - 60.
+The ban on commercial advertisements on and inside ridesharing vehicles is not narrowly tailored or closely drawn to serve any legitimate government interest. - 61.
+For these reasons, the Ordinance's advertising ban violates Plaintiffs' right to equal protection under the law guaranteed by the Equal Protection Clause and Article I, Section 2 of the Illinois Constitution.

-Case: 1:17-cv-00864 Document #: 1 Filed: 02/02/17 Page 9 of 10 PageID #:9

-50. The City does not possess a compelling, important, or even rational justification for prohibiting commercial advertisements on and inside ridesharing vehicles while allowing such advertisements on and inside ordinary passenger vehicles.

-51. The ban on commercial advertisements on and inside ridesharing vehicles is not narrowly tailored or closely drawn to serve any legitimate government interest.

-52. For these reasons, the Ordinance's advertising ban violates Plaintiff's right to equal protection under the law guaranteed by the Equal Protection Clause and Article I, Section 2 of the Illinois Constitution.

-53. The Ordinance's ban on commercial advertising on and inside ridesharing vehicles has caused and is causing Vugo irreparable injury for which it has no adequate remedy at law.
+62. The Ordinance's ban on commercial advertising on and inside ridesharing vehicles has caused and is causing Plaintiffs irreparable injury for which they have no adequate remedy at law.